Questions and answers for employees about In-Between travel payments

 - What does this mean for me as an employee?

-- How does IBT work out my payment?
+- How does the IBT system work out my payment?

 - What is exceptional travel?

 - Will I be paid exceptional travel for the first visit of each day, travel home of each day, and in-between travel throughout the day?